-Click on any of the pictures below to learn more about our spring divisions and which program is right for your 4-13 year old girl or boy.
+Click on any of the pictures below to learn more about our spring divisions and which program is right for your 4-14 year old girl or boy.
 Questions?
 Email email@example.com

-The Tee-Ball League is for beginning players 5 and 6 years old.
-Play is on a small diamond, and hitters use a tee and "safety" baseballs for an exciting batting and fielding experience every outing!
+The T-Ball League is for beginning players 5 and 6 years old.
+Play is on a small diamond, and hitters use a tee and "safety" baseballs for an exciting batting and fielding experience at every outing!
 Your young one will experience being on a team and the thrill of playing friendly games against other Palo Alto teams.

-The AAA (Kid Pitch) League is for 9 and 10 year olds progressing to additional basic instructional training and is played upon a 60-foot diamond.
-9 year olds may request playing in AA.
+The AAA (Kid Pitch) League is for 9- and 10-year-olds progressing to additional basic instructional training and is played on a 60-foot diamond.
+(9-year-olds with limited experience may request to play at the AA level.)
 Players are placed in this league after attending a skills evaluation.

 PCL (Pacific Coast League)

-This is a more competitive division with an instructional goal of preparing the players for the Majors division.
-The majority of players in this division are 9 and 10 year olds with some 11 and 12 year olds not drafted onto a Majors division team.
+This is a more competitive division with an instructional goal of preparing players for the Majors division.
+The majority of players in this division are 10- and 11-year-olds with a few 9-year-olds and 12-year-olds.
 PCL instruction focuses on more advanced fundamentals.
 Scores and standings are kept.

 PCL is the default league for 11-year-old players.

 Players go through a pre-season evaluation and are drafted onto teams by managers.

 At the end of the regular season, all PCL teams participate in the Palo Alto PCL city tournament.
 After the city tournament, a subset of players are invited to represent the Palo Alto Little League All-Star team in the 11u All-Star tournament in District 52.